As a legal document, the number plate design can be complicated if you don't know the rights and wrongs, so we've made it really simple!

 The letters you can choose from are:

 You are not allowed to display any other flag or symbol, and these requirements only apply to vehicles registered in England, Scotland and Wales.
-For vehicles registered in Northern Ireland, the only symbol that can be displayed is the European logo.

 Finally, and most importantly, your number plate must show where it was made.
 This should be the name and postcode of the supplying outlet, the business details of where the plate was made.
 This should be displayed on the bottom centre of the plate.
 A number plate should also show who originally manufactured the parts (JEPSON) and that it is British Standard compliant (both shown bottom right of the plate).